Pistonite/vmsetup/src/windows/nvim.md

     :::tip
     Either the zip or msi work.
 Pick the one you like
     :::
-2. Add to powershell path
+2. Add the nvim directory to PATH
+3. Set aliases in powershell
     ```powershell
     notepad $Profile
     ```